forseti-security/terraform-google-forseti/examples/install_simple/tutorial.md

 This is part of the [G Suite data collection](https://forsetisecurity.org/docs/latest/configure/inventory/gsuite.html).
 The following functionalities will not work without G Suite integration:

 - G Suite Groups and Users in Inventory
-- G Suite Groups Scanner and Groups Settings Scanner
+- G Suite Groups Scanners
-- Group expansion in Explain
+- G Suite Group expansion in Explain

 ### Configure email notifications
-Forseti can be configured to [send email notifications](https://forsetisecurity.org/docs/latest/configure/notifier/index.html#email-notifications).
+Forseti can be configured to [send email notifications](https://forsetisecurity.org/docs/latest/configure/notifier/index.html#email-notifications) when violations are found.

 To enable this, add a <walkthrough-editor-select-line filePath="terraform-google-forseti/examples/install_simple/terraform.tfvars"